 The debt avalanche uses the same systematic approach, except that you’d pay the minimum on each account except the one with the highest interest rate.
 For that one, you’d pay every dollar you can, until you eliminate it.

 Then you’d continue to pay the minimum payment on each account except the one with the next highest rate.
 And you’d continue this pattern until you get out of debt completely.

-It’s possible that the debt avalanche may save you some money in interest payments.
-But if you’ve been struggling to eliminate debt for awhile, the debt snowball could be more motivating because you’ll see results faster.
+It’s possible that overall, the debt avalanche may save you some money in interest payments.

 Whichever method you use, try to remember: